AymenKtari01/SmartVehicle_TSYP/README.md

   Integrated to facilitate communication between sensors and the backend, ensuring a reliable and secure exchange of data from the sensors to the server.

 ![Project Structure](./project_structure.png)

-## Project Description

-Our application integrates with various sensors to gather essential health data.
-Here are the supported sensors:

-### MAX30100 (Heart Rate + SpO2 Sensor)

-- The MAX30100 sensor is used to measure both heart rate and blood oxygen saturation (SpO2).

-### DS18B20 (Temperature Sensor)

-- The DS18B20 sensor is employed to measure temperature accurately.
-### MPS20N0040D (Blood Pressure Sensor)

-- The MPS20N0040D sensor is utilized to measure blood pressure.
-- It aids in monitoring blood pressure levels, providing crucial information for healthcare assessment.